tweag/ghc-proposals/proposals/0000-linear-types.rst

 have free linear variables.
 Therefore well-typed linearly typed programs can stop typing when ``-XRebindableSyntax`` is added.

-The meta-theory of linear types in a lazy language fail if we allow:
+The meta-theory of linear types in a lazy language fail if we allow unrestricted ``newtype``-s:

 ::